-Non-stick cookware is essentially a thin metal pot, pan, or cooking sheet that’s been coated with a low-friction material that’s commonly called Teflon.
+Non-stick cookware is essentially a thin metal pot, pan, or cooking sheet that’s been coated with a low-friction material commonly referred to as Teflon.

-As long as it’s in good condition, a non-stick surface can prevent even the trickiest ingredients from clumping to your pan.
+As long as they’re in good condition, these non-stick surfaces can prevent even the trickiest ingredients from clumping to your pan.

 For example, if you’re awful at cooking eggs, a PTFE coating can mean the difference between a fresh, piping-hot omelet and the frazzled remains of a burnt egg that refuses to detach from your pan.

 Polytetrafluoroethylene is a plastic polymer that features long strings of highly cohesive atoms (scientifically known as a long-chain perfluorinated compound).
 Although they like to stick together, they’re low on adhesive forces, meaning that they’re not much for the company of others.

 These attributes combine to create a very low-friction surface, like a smooth metal slide that allows an omelet to whoosh onto your plate.

 Now that you know how non-stick (PTFE, Teflon) coatings work, let’s discuss potential safety concerns they might present.